BBillot/hypothalamus_seg/README.md

 ```
 where (in all cases):
 - `<image>` is the path to an image to segment. \
-This can also be a folder, in which case all the image inside that folder will be segmented.
+This can also be a folder, in which case all the images inside that folder will be segmented.
 - `<segmentation>` is the path where the output segmentation will be saved. \
 This must be a folder if `<path image>` designates a folder.
 - `<posteriors>` (optional) is the path where the posteriors (given as soft probability maps) will be saved. \